csaba92b/csaba92b/README.md

 ### I'm a Business Informatics student at the University of Debrecen!

 - 🌱 I’m currently learning in my free time: webscraping with selenium and asyncio
-- 👯 I’m looking for an internship where I can learn and develop.
+- 👯 I’m looking for an internship where I can learn and evolve.
 - 🥅 2022 Goal: i want to comment my code more.
 - ⚡ Fun fact: I work as a food courier on my bicycle, also I love to play chess and I know how to eat with chopsticks.
 - here is my codewars profile: [<img alt="Codewars" width="20px" src="https://www.codewars.com/packs/assets/logo.61192cf7.svg" />][profile]